rohan-v8rma/Verilog-Vectors/README.md

 The operators included in Bit-wise operation are:
 - `&` : (Bit-wise AND)
-- `|` : (Bit-wiseOR)
+- `|` : (Bit-wise OR)
 - `~` : (Bit-wise NOT)
 - `^` : (Bit-wise XOR)
 - `~^` or `^~` : (Bit-wise XNOR)

 ### Logical Operators

-Logical operators are bit-wise operators and are used only for single-bit operands.
+Logical operators are used only for single-bit operands.
 They return a single bit value, 0 or 1.
 They can work on integers or groups of bits, expressions and treat all non-zero values as 1.

 Logical operators are generally used in conditional statements since they work with expressions.